Abigail Adams: Political viewpoints

 Biographer Lynne Withey argues for her conservatism because she: "feared revolution; she valued stability, believed that family and religion were the essential props of social order, and considered inequality a social necessity".
 Her 18th-century mindset held that "improved legal and social status for women was not inconsistent with their essentially domestic role."

+Despite believing firmly in women's domestic role, Abigail Adams advocated for women's rights in her letters to John Adams without reservation.
+Historian Edith Gelles writes, “she was venturing to use her influence as wife of an important politician to impact policy.”
+Elaine Forman Crane writes that Abigail "hesitated to confront her husband directly with the logical implications of his ideology… [but] did so circumspectly, surreptitiously, and with covert humor."
+Crane sees her confident tone as allowing her to discuss gender inequality while commanding respect and credibility within the patriarchal structure of the eighteenth century.

+Furthermore, Abigail Adams was a firm believer that women are as qualified for political positions as men.
+Her letters demonstrate the belief that women have a mind just like men and should have a voice in politics.
+Abigail did not make comments about women in passing; rather, she understood the social standing and value of women and believed that by writing letters about her experiences, she was raising awareness for other women.

 Women's rights

 Abigail Adams wrote about the troubles and concerns she had as an 18th-century woman.
 She was an advocate of married women's property rights and more opportunities for women, particularly in the field of education.
 Women, she believed, should not submit to laws not made in their interest, nor should they be content with the simple role of being companions to their husbands; they should educate themselves and thus be recognized for their intellectual capabilities so they could guide and influence the lives of their children and husbands.
 She is known for her March 1776 letter to John and the Continental Congress, requesting that they, "remember the ladies, and be more generous and favorable to them than your ancestors.
 Do not put such unlimited power into the hands of the Husbands.
 Remember all Men would be tyrants if they could.
 If particular care and attention is not paid to the Ladies we are determined to foment a Rebellion, and will not hold ourselves bound by any Laws in which we have no voice, or Representation."
 Abigail’s famous remarks about remembering the ladies were not simply casual observations but also a part of a pattern in her correspondence that revealed her belief in women’s intelligence and their value in society.

 John declined Abigail's "extraordinary code of laws", but acknowledged to Abigail, "We have only the name of masters, and rather than give up this, which would completely subject us to the despotism of the petticoat, I hope General Washington and all our brave heroes would fight."